finalys/Finalysis-Walkthrough/README.md

 # Finalysis Walkthrough

-**Note: If the notebook is taking too long to render on github,  head to https://nbviewer.org/ and paste the link.**
+**Note: If the notebook is taking too long to render on github,  head to https://nbviewer.org/github/finalys/Finalysis-Walkthrough/tree/main/.**

 ## Introduction & History
 Hi, I'm Finalys.
 You may know me as the author of Finalysis which started in 2020 as a personal project to learn about python.